araujo88/bit-life-proofing/README.md

 # bit-life-proofing

 A program that performs life-proof certifications transactions on Bitcoin network using OP_RETURN by combining PGP and hashing.
+Based on the [BitLDC protocol](https://github.com/araujo88/BitLDC).

 # Bitcoin Proof of Life Recorder